 Do you find interviewing overly stressful?
 Maybe you’re doing it wrong!

 With interviews being a crucial tool for recruitment, you can always find ways to improve.
-So here’s five more interview tips that can help you find your perfect candidate:
+So here are five more interview tips that can help you find your perfect candidate:

 1. Ask an icebreaker